tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 005.md

 - Bring up the encounter with the halfling, ask where they slept.
 The halflings in this place are lustful.
 - "The cure for honesty" is the slogan of the store.
 - Drovak purchases a potion of "Water Breathing" from the shop.
+- Serena donates some gold to someone on the street.
 -